 - Remember that many more people access the Internet from their mobile devices, so use the mobile preferred ad for these consumers.
 Also, make your landing page mobile-friendly.

 - Test and analyse your ads constantly.
 Use the analytics program to find out all the details so you know which ad is giving the best return; otherwise, your money will be wasted funding an ad that is not cost-effective.

 - Conversion tracking will help you to see which ads convert to customers.
 You can then pause the other ads that are not giving a good return.

 - Remember that AdWords settings can be tweaked while the campaign is running.
 This can be useful to get a better return.

 - Use Google’s remarketing option that gives you information such as who is statistically most likely to convert to customers.
 This has to be configured correctly in Google Analytics.

-- Google has a great deal of free training to help you through the turbulent waters of adwords.
+- Google has excellent free training to help you through the turbulent waters of AdWords.
 It’s silly not to take advantage of it.

 - If you can’t understand a word of the training, get someone on your side who can, even if you have to pay them.
 Learning to do something correctly is an investment that can pay dividends in the future.

 - It may even be worthwhile to pay an AdWords expert to do it for you until you begin to see the light.